 You can ask the SSH for permission to have someone live with you.
 This is possible if:

 - you live in an accommodation or apartment with two or more rooms

-- you live in a studio (one room apartment) where the sleep and living room is larger than 40m2
+- you live in a studio (one room apartment) where living area is minimal 30m2

-- you live in a room that is larger than 40m2 and you can prove that your roommates have no problem with you living together
+- you live in a room with a living area of minimal 40m2 and you can prove that your roommates have no problem with you living together

 With the permission you receive from the SSH, the person who will live with you can register at the municipality.
 The new resident does not get any rental rights and cannot claim the accommodation.
 This can only be changed by applying the co-tenant for joint tenancy.

 You can only become a co-tenant if you live in a residence with two or more rooms or an studio with a living area of than 30 m2.
 A co-tenant has the same rights and obligations as the main tenant.
 A co-tenant is, just like the main tenant, liable for the commitments in the rental agreement and is just as much entitled to the accommodation as the main tenant.

 You automatically become co-tenants if:

 - you are married or registered partners

 - only in Utrecht: your partner is registered as your co-applicant on Woningnet for longer than a year